nof20/voter-warehouse/Docs/GettingStarted.md

 To run this:
 * Go to [BigQuery](https://bigquery.cloud.google.com).
 * Click the red "Compose Query" button on the top left hand corner.
-* Copy and paste the code above into the Query box.
+* Copy and paste ALL of the code above into the Query box.
+Be sure to include the first line, "#standardSQL" - this tells BigQuery to use industry standard syntax.
 * Click "Run Query".

 You should see results in the table at the bottom, which look like this: